melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 React offers experimental [utils to "taint" objects and values](https://react.dev/reference/react/experimental_taintObjectReference#prevent-user-data-from-unintentionally-reaching-the-client) so that they through errors if accidentally passed through to the client.
 **Tainting** can also avoid whole kitchen sink pass through of user objects.

+> In Next.js One of the biggest advantages of the App Router system over the Pages Router system comes down to managing laggy components with **Suspense**.
+With the Pages Router system, it was far more involved.
+You'd have to bail out of getServerSideProps, make requests off the client, open up APIs, and so on.
+It required a lot of work, potentially opening up a host of security issues.

 ## Components

 Server component code is only executed on the server and is not part of the payload downloaded to the client.
 The advantages of this are